Utilizing Drone Imagery – From Spatial Data to Spatial Knowledge

 From Spatial Data to Spatial Knowledge

 Geographers often claim that 80% of all the data around us have a spatial component.
-Although real percentage of spatial input in our cognitive processes may be lower – around 60% – it is still something that makes us think more about what is the basis of our daily decision-making process.
-Using maps for data visualization is just another way to overcome the limitations of simplifying an insight into a chart-based reports and often inadequate verbal descriptions.
+Although the real percentage of spatial input in our cognitive processes may be lower – around 60% – it is still something that makes us think more about what is the basis of our daily decision-making process.
+Using maps for data visualization is just another way to overcome the limitations of chart-based reports and often inadequate verbal descriptions.

 A map does not just chart, it unlocks and formulates meaning; it forms bridges between here and there, between disparate ideas that we did not know were previously connected.